youblue/LeetCode/LeetCode 451.md

 # Thoughts
 * The first idea naturally comes into my mind is using HashMap to record character-frequency relationships.
 Then output from the highest frequency.
 To fulfill this, we also need a frequency-character map.
 * So my solution is, first reading the string once and build the character-frequency map.
 Then read the map and build a adjacent list data structure (each key is frequency, and a list of characters linked to each key).
 Therefore we can output from highest key of this adjacent list.
+* I have once tried to use bucket sort instead of Map<Integer, Set\<Character\> > for the adjacent list, but don't know how to write it.
+I attach another solution from leetcode discussion board.

 ### Code